LENZ MOSER: A LEGEND REINVENTS ITSELF

 Number of staves: 108

-Length of the staves: at the start of work approx. 5.2 metres and after processing
+Length of the staves: at the start of work approx 5.2 metres an after processing 4.9 metres

 Stave thickness: 8.5 centimetres